Environmental Impact Of Real Estate

 The Long-Term Impacts Of Development And How They Influence Real Estate And Urban Planning

-Land clearing before and throughout the building process directly affects the environment.
-With the loss of forest cover and grassland, the land loses its capacity for natural moisture retention, resulting in water runoff and land degradation.
+With the loss of forest and grassland cover, the land loses its capacity to retain natural moisture, leading to increased runoff and land degradation.

 Once developed, buildings consume electricity, gas, and water, directly and indirectly producing carbon emissions.